As this is an Awesome Music page, spoilers will be left unmarked. You Have Been Warned!

 The first game had relatively more subdued music than the rest of the series.
-Some tracks, however, were deemed worthy to be re-arranged for the second game (the following links are for the re-arranged versions):
+Most tracks, however, were deemed worthy to be reused for the second game (the following links are for the re-arranged versions):

-Fiji.
+- Fiji.
+This was used for Roger and Alex in the sequel.
 So awesome that it got remixed for Tekken Tag Tournament 2, more than 15 years later!

-Kyoto, Japan.
+- Kyoto, Japan.
+This was used for Ganryu in the sequel.
 Bonus points for its awesome title: "All Things Are in Flux and Nothing is Permanent".

-Monument Valley, USA.
+- Monument Valley, USA.
+This was used for Armor King in the sequel.
 One of the most unsettling BGMs you're likely to ever hear in a fighting game, it really does evoke the feeling of being stranded in the middle of the desert and fearing for your life.
 The title?
 "Here is the Point of No Return".

 The early games were ripe with awesome music, as par for Namco games in the 1990's.